-It all started with the idea of a kitchen that would remind of us of our European travels and the many cafés where we enjoyed eating breakfast and sipping cappuccinos.
-I set out to create a kitchen that used traditional materials in a ways that would satisfy our modern design aesthetic.
+It all started with the idea of a kitchen that would remind us of our European travels and the many cafés where we enjoyed eating breakfast and sipping cappuccinos.
+I set out to create a kitchen that used traditional materials in ways that would satisfy our modern design aesthetic.
 First on the agenda was to create a large island where we could gather and enjoy cooking.
 We chose marble from the very beginning.
-Keeping with the character of the house, I chose a shaker style cabinet, but painted them a modern dark color to compliment the grey/white marble.
+Keeping with the character of the house, I chose a shaker style cabinets, but painted them a modern dark color to compliment the grey/white marble.

 The island lighting is by Schoolhouse Electric, Isaac Pendants.